Liemaeu/openSUSE-Tumbleweed-Basics-Installer/README.md

 ## Fixes

-- multible package installers (Discover removed)
+- multiple package installers (Discover removed)
 - YaST Software as default application for .rpm

 # Run this script

 Download it and open a terminal (e.g. Konsole) in the folder with the Install.sh script:

+`chmod +x Install.sh`

 `./Install.sh`

-# ToDo after running ths script
+# ToDo after running this script

--Reboot your pc
+- Reboot your pc
--It's recommended to remove the discover icon from the control panel, since it has no use anymore
+- It's recommended to remove the Discover icon from the control panel, since it has no use anymore